Life before IT

 Where am I now?

-I work in a cybersecurity role for a defense contractor (surprising I know).
+I currently work in a cybersecurity role for a large engineering company.
 I hold several IT security certifications and I plan on continuing my career in cybersecurity moving forward.

-In my free time I like to exercise, read, and learn about IT concepts and technologies.
+In my free time I like to exercise, read, do puzzles, and learn about IT concepts and technologies.

-I currently live in the Northeast but I have also lived in Philadelphia, PA and Dallas, TX.
+I currently live in the Northeast but I have previously lived in Philadelphia, PA and Dallas, TX.

 Why did I create this blog?